Alexander Shabliy Bio

 Early Career (2010-2020)

-In February 2021, Alexander Shabliy signed a multi-fight deal with Bellator MMA.
-He made his promotional debut in May 2021 at Bellator 259, defeating Alfie Davis by unanimous decision.
-Later that year, he secured another unanimous decision win over Bobby King at Bellator 279.
+In February 2021, it was announced that Shabliy had signed a multi-fight deal with Bellator MMA.
+He made his promotional debut on May 21, 2021, at Bellator 259, defeating Alfie Davis via unanimous decision.
+He followed that performance with a second consecutive decision win over Bobby King at Bellator 279 in December 2021.
+His first stoppage inside the Bellator cage came against former lightweight champion Brent Primus at Bellator 282 in June 2022, when he earned a second-round TKO victory.

-Shabliy was scheduled to face Usman Nurmagomedov for the Bellator Lightweight Championship in 2024.
-The bout was postponed due to Nurmagomedov’s injury and later took place in September 2024, where Shabliy lost by unanimous decision.
+Shabliy was scheduled to challenge Usman Nurmagomedov for the Bellator Lightweight Championship on May 17, 2024, but the bout was scrapped after Nurmagomedov withdrew due to injury.
+The two eventually met on September 7, 2024, at Bellator Champions Series 4, where Shabliy lost by unanimous decision.

 Notable Events and Milestones